dnmfarrell/perltricks-static/content/article/prevent-harmful-updates-with-versionlock.md

 }

 On my home machine I run Fedora, a Linux distro famous for being at the cutting-edge of Linux development.
 My laptop is the [Dell XPS 13](http://perltricks.com/article/187/2015/8/18/Laptop-review--Dell-XPS-13-2015/) which uses some fairly advanced hardware.
-In Open Source this can be dangerous combination: older Linux kernels can't handle my machine's hardware, and brand new kernels often break it too.
+In Open Source this can be a dangerous combination: older Linux kernels can't handle my machine's hardware, and brand new kernels often break it too.
 Every time I do a software update, I'm walking a tightrope.

-The way I handle this is with a package manager plugin called [versionlock](https://github.com/rpm-software-management/dnf-plugins-extras).
+The way I handle this is with a package manager plugin called [versionlock](http://dnf-plugins-core.readthedocs.io/en/latest/versionlock.html).
 It lets me tell the package manager to lock certain packages at their current version and voilà!
 I can blindly apply all software updates and know that those troublesome packages will not be upgraded.

 ### Installation

 The versionlock plugin is available for both dnf and yum, so pick which package manager your system is using.
 For dnf:

+    $ sudo dnf install python2-dnf-plugins-extras-versionlock

+Or:

-    $ sudo dnf install python-dnf-plugins-extras-versionlock
+    $ sudo dnf install python3-dnf-plugins-extras-versionlock

 And for yum: